 Julie Goldenson, Ph.D, C. Psych (She/Her)

 Coming from a scientist-practitioner model, I have been practising psychotherapy, doing related research, and teaching for over 15 years.
 Each of these activities has reciprocally influenced and fueled my passion for the others.
 I currently hold a position as an Assistant Professor at the University of Toronto (OISE) in the Department of Applied Psychology and Human Behaviour.
 I have also taught at several other universities and was the Assistant Program Head at the University of Guelph-Humber.

 My clinical skills have been honed through a number of settings; e.g., University of Toronto, the Centre for Addiction and Mental Health, the Toronto District School Board, San Diego State University, outpatient clinics, inpatient hospital work and years in private practice.

-Collaboration and giving back to the field of psychology are important to me, and I am the current president of the Ontario Psychological Association and sit on the CPO’s Fitness to Practice Committee.
+Collaboration and giving back to the field of psychology are important to me, and I am the current president of the Ontario Psychological Association.
 I am a member of a number of organizations including the Program in Psychiatry and the Law in association with Harvard Medical School and Massachusetts Mental Health Center, the Canadian Psychological Association, the Canadian Academy of Disability Assessment, and the Society for Personality Assessment.
 At present I am not taking on new clients; however, I supervise the practitioners at The Psychology Collaborative and am passionate about their ongoing training, development and client care.
 I can be reached directly at email@example.com